Skip to content

 Jacalyn J. Zimmerman

-The Strategic Advisor will provide advice as requested to the Executive Committee on disputes involving the Academy as an organization.
+The Strategic Advisors will provide advice as requested to the Executive Committee on disputes involving the Academy as an organization.
 This position does not entail the provision of legal advice.
-If the Academy becomes involved in litigation, the Strategic Advisor will work with the Executive Secretary-Treasurer to retain and instruct counsel.
+If the Academy becomes involved in litigation, the Strategic Advisors will work with the Executive Secretary-Treasurer to retain and instruct counsel.

 The New Member Orientation Committee welcomes new members to the Academy and conducts an in-person orientation session at the meeting at which the new member is inducted, providing information on the Academy’s structures, activities and history.
 Participation in the orientation is a pre-condition to admission, unless waived by the Executive Committee.